Battle of Crug Mawr: Battle

-Two miles outside Cardigan the Welsh army encountered a Norman force and battle was joined.
 The Normans were led by Robert fitz Martin, supported by Robert fitz Stephen, constable of Cardigan Castle, with the brothers William and Maurice FitzGerald, Lord of Lanstephan.
 After hard fighting, the Norman forces were put to flight and pursued as far as the River Teifi.
 Many of the fugitives tried to cross the bridge, which broke under the weight.
 Hundreds are said to have drowned, clogging the river with the bodies of men and horses.
 Foot soldiers were trampled by horses.
 Others fled to the town of Cardigan which, however, was taken and burned by the Welsh even though Robert fitz Martin managed to successfully defend the castle.
 Skulls with battle wounds have been found nearby.

 The Breviate Chronicle of 1136 gives a contemporary account of the battle, which notes that the leaders included Owain and Cadwaladr (ap Gruffydd), Gruffydd ap Rhys, Rhys ap Hywel, Madog ab Idnerth and the sons of Hywel on the Welsh side, and Stephen the Constable and the sons of Gerald, supported by Flemish forces, on the Norman side, some travelling a considerable distance to the battle.